 2024 - Best LPN Programs in Massachusetts

 Licensed practical nurses (LPNs) are in high demand in Massachusetts, due in part to the nationwide nursing shortage.
-Those in the state interested in entering the nursing workforce should take a closer look at this rewarding career, which is slated to grow by 12% through the year 2026, according to the Bureau of Labor Statistics (BLS).
+Those in the state interested in entering the nursing workforce should take a closer look at this rewarding career, which is slated to grow by 9% through the year 2029, according to the Bureau of Labor Statistics (BLS).
 With a relatively short duration, LPN programs in the state make it easy to enter the healthcare field much faster than with traditional 4-year nursing programs.
-Massachusetts LPNs earn around an hourly wage of $26.04 or annual salary of $54,160, which is roughly $10,130 more per year than national average.
+LPNs in Massachusetts earn approximately $32.78 per hour, which equates to an average annual salary of $68,170.
+This is roughly $12,310 per year more than the national average.

 To see all the top ranked LPN programs in Massachusetts click here.